digram/bukua-auth/README.md

 #### Users table configuration

-Update your `users` table migration to ensure it includes the following fields:
+Update your `users` table migration to ensure it includes the following fields.
+Ensure the fields are nullable.

  ```php
      Schema::table('users', function ($table) {